 I’ve posted a similar photo before – the first time I took a close-up photo of a common dandelion and saw it on the large monitor of my pc I learned about those little curlicues, the stamens of this flower.
 I had never seen or maybe just never noticed them before.
 A new world opened up.

 And there are all the wonders of small creatures.
 Did I know beforehand that there were bees with smooth bodies and fuzzy bees?
-I don’t know about in close-up I could see a difference.
+I don’t know but in close-up I could see a difference.
 And then there were these huge black carpenter bees.
-I had never noticed such big bees and they weren’t even all black but had the most amazing delicate, blue wings.
+I had never noticed such big bees and they weren’t even all black but had the most amazing delicate blue wings.
 And it leads me to another wonderous thing – because I take the pictures (and post them here) I feel the need to research at least superficially what I have on my photo.
 I had never thought about bees and now I know at least a bit, like the fact that carpenter bees don’t live in hives but are individual loners.

 Lens-Artists Photo Challenge: Wonder